Terry000/Terry000.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Terry Pei ^-^, an AI programmer, researcher at the University of Sydney.
+I am Terry Pei ^-^, an graduate student at the University of Sydney.
 I major in deep learning at the school of computer science.

 **Skills Mastery**: Python, SQL, Git, Latex, Markdown, Google Cloud Platform, Jupyter, Pytorch, Numpy, Matplotlib, C/C++, Scrapy, Flask.